blacklanternsecurity/bbot/README.md

 ~~~

 # Output
-BBOT outputs to STDOUT by default, but it can output in multiple formats simultaneously (with `--output-module`).
+BBOT can output to TXT, JSON, CSV, Neo4j, and more with `--output-module`.
+You can output to multiple formats simultaneously.
 ~~~bash
 # tee to a file
 bbot -f subdomain-enum -t evilcorp.com | tee evilcorp.txt